Google says its artificial intelligence is faster and better than humans at laying out chips for artificial intelligence

 - Talk about a calculated RISC: If you think you can do a better job than Arm at designing CPUs, now's your chance

-In their paper, the Googlers said their neural network is "capable of generalizing across chips — meaning that it can learn from experience to become both better and faster at placing new chips — allowing chip designers to be assisted by artificial agents with more experience than any human could ever gain."
+In their paper, the Googlers claim their neural network is "capable of generalizing across chips — meaning that it can learn from experience to become both better and faster at placing new chips — allowing chip designers to be assisted by artificial agents with more experience than any human could ever gain."

 Generating a floorplan can take less than a second using a pre-trained neural net, and with up to a few hours of fine-tuning the network, the software can match or beat a human at floorplan design, according to the paper, depending on which metric you use.
-The neural net outperformed human engineers who worked on a previous TPU accelerator in terms of signal timing, power usage, die area, and/or the amount of wiring needed, depending on the macro blocks involved.
+The neural net apparently outperformed human engineers who worked on a previous TPU accelerator in terms of signal timing, power usage, die area, and/or the amount of wiring needed, depending on the macro blocks involved.

-For instance, a previous-generation TPU chip was laid out by human engineers, and when the neural network made a floorplan for the same component, the software was able to trim the amount of wiring needed on the die (reducing the wire length from 57.07m to 55.42m.)
+For instance, we're told, a previous-generation TPU chip was laid out by human engineers, and when the neural network made a floorplan for the same component, the software was able to trim the amount of wiring needed on the die (reducing the wire length from 57.07m to 55.42m.)
 Similarly, the neural network reduced the wire length in an Ariane RISC-V CPU core when generating its floorplan, the paper states.
 The system was trained, in part, using previous TPU designs.

 We note that after the Googlers' neural network had laid out a next-generation TPU, the design still had to be tweaked by experts to ensure the component would actually work as intended – humans and their usual software tools were needed for the fiddly business of checking clock signal propagation, and so on.
 This step would still be needed even if the TPU was floorplanned by people and not a neural network.